 - Breach – The defendant breached that duty of care.
 The other driver violated that duty of care by taking action or by failing to take action that he or she is legally required to do.

 - Causation – That breach caused your collision.

 - Damages – As a result of that collision, you suffered damages. (injuries, losses, pain, and suffering).

-Keep in mind, in order for the other driver to be held liable, all of these elements have to be met in court if you file a lawsuit.
+Keep in mind, for the other driver to be held liable, all these elements must be met in court if you file a lawsuit.
 Your motorcycle accident attorneys will evaluate the situation, establish liability based on the evidence you provide, and they gather during their own investigation, and build a case for you.

 Negotiating with the Insurance Companies

 Filing a direct lawsuit against the responsible driver is an option, but it may not always be the best option.
 In some cases, it is possible to resolve a motorcycle accident claim without ever filing a lawsuit.
 Negotiating for a fair settlement with the other driver’s insurance company may yield the best outcome.
 Filing a suit prematurely may impede those negotiations.
 This is where a motorcycle accident lawyer can be helpful as they are very familiar dealing with the insurance adjuster and not accepting a low-ball offer.